MicrosoftDocs/sql-docs/docs/reporting-services/tools/connect-to-a-report-server-in-management-studio.md

 1. Open Object Explorer by selecting it from the **View** menu, if it isn't already open.

-1. Select **Connect** to view the list of server types, and then select **Reporting Services...**.
+1. Select **Connect** to view the list of server types, and then choose the **Reporting Services...** option.

 1. In the **Connect to Server** dialog box, enter the name of the report server instance into the **Server name** field.
 Report server instance names are based on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance names.
 By default, the instance name of a local report server instance is the computer name.
 If you install the report server as a named instance, use this syntax to specify the server: `<servername>[\<instancename>]`.

-1. Select the **Authentication** from the drop-down menu.
+1. From the **Authentication** drop-down menu, select the authentication type your server uses.
 If you use Windows Authentication, you connect by using your credentials.
 If you select Basic authentication or Forms authentication, enter the account and password.

 1. Select **Connect**.
 The report server appears in Object Explorer.